yssaya/CGOS/README.md

 # CGOS
-CGOS is Go server for computer programs.
+CGOS is a Go server for computer programs.
 Server is running on
 <http://www.yss-aya.com/cgos/>
 Original source code are on sourceforge.